 In addition to the flexibility and freedom that make Patagonia so appealing, another perk to traveling here is the diversity we’re able to build into your itinerary.
 And there truly is something here for everyone.

-Patagonia is an enormous region of startling contrasts.
-While you could easily spend weeks (or months) getting to know Southern Patagonia, there’s even more beauty to be discovered in Northern Patagonia.
+Northern Patagonia: Patagonia is an enormous region of startling contrasts.
+While you could easily spend weeks (or months) getting to know southern Patagonia, there’s even more beauty to be discovered in Northern Patagonia.

 This sometimes-overlooked region of Patagonia is home to the volcanic and serene Patagonian Lake District, the scenic Carretera Austral (a 770-mile stretch of highway that runs through rural Northern Patagonia from Puerto Montt to Villa O’Higgins), and the temperate rainforests of Futaleufu National Reserve.